muut/riotjs-admin/doc/modular.md

 Keep these in mind when designing the properties, methods and events.
 Not going to go deeper here, but the API is the root of all good or evil.

-## Backend
+### Backend

-Riot does not include a separate backend component and this is purposely left open.
-Currently REST dominates the way of thinking but Web Sockets and real- time patterns are just around the corner, where RPC pattern makes more sense.
+Riot does not include a separate backend component.
+This is by design.
+Currently REST dominates the way of thinking but Web Sockets and real- time patterns are just around the corner, where RPC-style protocols makes more sense.

 Your backend interface can just have a generic `call` method and the underlying implementation can be changed.
 Be it REST, RPC or a custom AJAX based thing.

-# View
+## View

 The view is what user sees and interacts with.
 The HTML page on a web browser.
 What's actually interesting for a JavaScript developer is the document object model (DOM).
 You can do all kinds of creative tricks to build user experiences.
 Most importantly it's a source of events:

-1) User events: click, scroll, keypress, mousemove etc..
+1. User events: click, scroll, keypress, mousemove etc.
-2) Document ready event
+2. Document's ready event
-3) URL change events
+3. URL change events

 These events are in special interest for Presenters, which perform the actual manipulation of the view.
 The view itself has no logic – just plain old HTML and CSS code.

-# Presenter
+## Presenter

 Presenter is the important middleman between the View and Model.
 Each presenter is a loosely-coupled module performing a discrete function and can be developed individually.